Before we begin our adventure in the woods, familiarize yourself with your environment!

 Ignition Northwest / Critical Northwest, at their sole discretion, reserve the right to revoke the ticket of and/or require any person to vacate the premises for reasons of nuisance, improper conduct or other rule violations, without refund of ticket fees.

-If you want to come and go, you’ll need to purchase a wristband for $25 before the event.
-You will need a government issued ID and your wristband for re-entry.
+If you want to come and go, you’ll need to purchase a pass for $25 before the event.
+You will need a government issued ID and your ticket stub for re-entry.
 Exits/returns need to happen during gate hours.

-All profits from in/out wristbands goes to art grants the following year.
+All profits from in/out goes to art grants the following year.

 RV and Vehicle Camping